intro-to-data/Labs/Week 01/README.md

 die is `Die 1` and which is `Die 2`, that is up to you.
    - Note: The only valid entries for columns `D` and `E` are integers between 1 and 6.
+   - Becase of the headers, the fifteenth row of data is on the sixteenth row of the worksheet.
 4. **Row Sum:** Calculate the sum of the two dice, for each roll R01 - R15.
 You can do this with a formula using either the `+` operator or `sum` function.
    - Note: The only possible valid entries for column `F` are between 2 and 12.